-4. Plant Construction and Commissioning - the period of time from the placement of first safetyrelated concrete to the completion of satisfactory testing of all plant component and system functional testing.
+4. Plant Construction and Commissioning - the period from the placement of first safety-related concrete to the completion of satisfactory testing of all plant component and system functional testing.
 This period ends at the commencement of plant commercial operation.

 Construction activities include the placement and/or erection of plant physical infrastructure, the installation of major plant components, and the connection of plant components and systems.
-The majority of construction activities conclude with the satisfactory turnover of all plant areas and systems to the commissioning organisation and subsequently to plant operations.
-The balance of construction activities will include the completion of punch list items from plant system and area turnover efforts, and the corrective actions (e.g. repair and/or plant design changes) required to achieve successful commissioning test results.
+Most construction activities conclude with the satisfactory turnover of all plant areas and systems to the commissioning organization and subsequently to plant operations.
+The balance of construction activities will include the completion of punch list items from plant system and area turnover efforts, and the corrective actions (e.g., repairs, plant design changes, as-built plant drawing and documentation changes) required to achieve successful commissioning test results.